rama270677/pvslib/float/README.md

 sit-->atop;
 ```

-Arrows denotes importings between theories.
-Actual parameters (of any) of each importing are indicated on the correspoding arrow.
+Arrows denotes dependencies between theories.
+Actual parameters (of any) of each importing are indicated on the corresponding arrow.
 The abbreviation _<op>_ stands for each of the operations mentioned above.

 ## Rerunning the Proofs